2018 Ironman World Championship Recap

 1. Patrick Lange

 2. Bart Aernouts

 6. Matthew Russell

 The 2018 Ironman Course in Kailua-Kona Hawaii

 Held in Kailua-Kona on Hawaii’s Big Island, the race includes a 2.4-mile ocean swim in Kailua Bay, 112-mile bicycle race along the Queen Ka’ahumanu Highway, and finishes up back in Kailua-Kona after a 26.2-mile run.
-Following are some maps that show what the 2018 course looked like.

 Watching the Ironman World Championship